 Caledon Villa embodies warm South African hospitality, culture and history.
 It is located within walking distance from the heart of historical Stellenbosch, from the vibrant campus of the University and from the peaceful flowing Eerste River.

-Het Logement is an upmarket, self-catering apartment situated in a small block of flats, called Meulstroom in Stellenbosch.
+Meustroom (number 4 and 7) are upmarket, self-catering apartments situated in a small block of flats, called Meulstroom in Stellenbosch.
 It is surrounded by historical houses, centrally situated yet in a quiet area..

 Stellenbosch Apartment is a two bedroom self catering apartment close to the historic town centre of Stellenbosch.
 Is is on the ground floor of a small apartment block and has a beautiful private garden with braai/barbeque facilities.
 Airport ...